1SpatialGroupLtd/helm-charts/README.md

 # Official 1Spatial Helm Charts

-This repository contains [Helm](https://helm.sh) charts for 1Spatial products.
+This repository contains [Helm](https://helm.sh) charts for 1Spatial products, used for deploying into Kubernetes environments.
+They are provided to help administrators install 1Spatial products by adding the helm repository to their environment and setting environment-specific values.

 ## Available Charts